Standing water in your home can lead to structural problems and health hazards. One solution is a sump pump.

 Depending on the height of the water table, the plumber drops a submersible pump into the pit or installs a pedestal pump on the basement floor.
 The plumber then drops in the filter trap connected to the discharge pipe and sets up the float switch.

-If local regulations allow the discharge pipe to connect to the sewer, it has a check valve to prevent backflow to the pit.
+Where local regulations permit a connection between the discharge pipe and the sewer, a check valve is installed to prevent backflow into the pit.
 Some systems simply use a garden hose to deposit water outside.
-Such uncomplicated systems can sometimes be set up without a plumber, provided you follow all local regulations when choosing a drainage location.
+Such uncomplicated systems can sometimes be set up without a plumber, provided you follow all local laws when choosing a drainage location.

 Sump Pump Maintenance